brookemitchell/llm-dev-examples/commands/review-pr.md

 The PR URL is necessary to:
 1. ✅ Identify which PR to analyze
-2. ✅ Access comments via GitHub API
+2. ✅ Access comments via GitHub CLI
 3. ✅ Generate action commands specific to the PR
 4. ✅ Mark comments as resolved in the future
 5. ✅ Create correct reports with links to the PR